hiddenbytes/macquire/README.md

 # Introduction
 Macquire (**MAC**intoshOS A**quire**) is an experimental tool created at HiddenBytes to perform a logical acquisition from a live MacOS system.
 This is provided on an AS-IS basis, and is not a substitute for any commercial offerings.
-The resulting file is a non-proprietory DMG file that can be subsequently analysed using the examiner's preferred tool or method.
+The resulting file is a non-proprietary DMG file that can be subsequently analysed using the examiner's preferred tool or method.
 It remains the sole responsibility of the user to verify and validate this tool to ensure that the impact and limitations of this tool is understood prior to use.

 # **Prerequisite**